aawilliams85/pymeu/docs/me/firmware.md

 | FUW          | Firmware Upgrade Wizard.
 Installs the firmware kit to a computer.
 | FUP          | Firwmare Upgrade Pack.
 The firmware kit in an archived form.
 | FUC          | Firmware Upgrade Card.
 The firmware kit in an expanded form.
 Note that while some tools refer to the Firmware Upgrade Card as the end product, here it is used to describe the intermediate form, so that the end product can follow one of the subsequent names.
 | FWC          | Firmware Card.
-A firmware kit expanded in a form specifically for removable medai (i.e. USB or memory card).
+A firmware kit expanded in a form specifically for removable media (i.e. USB or memory card).
 | OTW          | Over-The-Wire.
 A firmware kit expanded in a form specifically for transmission over a network.

 ```mermaid